TetsuyaMurata/target-driven-navigation-based-on-transformer/README.md

 and e.g. :
     `python create_experiment.py --env grid_memory`

-An experiment file which is named `.env` can be found under folder.
-And In ENVIRONMENT, you can find a folder you made for example "grid_memory" and param.json in it.
+An experiment file which is named `.env` is for specifying processing target can be found under folder.
+And In ENVIRONMENT, you can find a folder you made for example "grid_memory" and `param.json` in it.

 If you would like to train or eval, execute below.
 - Train : `python -u train.py`